jrgastl/levelup-python-challenges/README.md

 |13         | Solve a Sudoku                                       | Backtracking, itertools                  |
 |14         | Build a ZIP archive                                  | zipfile module, pathlib module           |
 |15         | Download sequential files                            | urllib module, more regular expressions  |

+## Folder structure

+With exception of the Challenge 8, to run the codes, please uncomment the last line (or lines) of each file and then execute the python command in bash.
+'bash python "<challenge_name.py>"'

+For Challenge 8, please follow instructions in the file.

 ```plaintext
 levelup-python-challenges/